The Perfect Everest Base Camp Packing List [2022]

 Hand Sanitizer

-I didn’t include this on my EBC packing list but it’s one of those things I wish I had!
+I didn’t include this on my Everest Base Camp trek packing list.
+But it’s one of those things I wish I had!

 Shampoo (multi-purpose)

-If you’re following my Everest Base Camp itinerary, the best place to shower would be on day 2 in Namche Bazaar, and day 10 in Pheriche where you’ll have a well-deserved hot shower that won’t cost you a fortune!
+If you’re following my Everest Base Camp itinerary, the best place to shower would be on day 2 in Namche Bazaar and day 10 in Pheriche.

 A microfiber towel is small, light, and affordable and can easily fit into your bag.

-The tea houses along the route don’t provide towels, so I recommend that you pack one in (even though you won’t be showering much!)
+The tea houses along the route don’t provide towels.
+I recommend that you pack one in (even though you won’t be showering much!)

 Other toiletries